REPF Guidance

 What is the objective of the project?

-Funding is only available for projects that meet the REPF objectives in Maidstone, please select all objectives that apply to your project.
+Funding is only available for projects that meet the REPF objectives in Maidstone.
+All projects must demonstrate how they have a positive impact on the local environment and contribute towards net zero.
+Please select all objectives that apply to your project:

 • increase resilience in infrastructure